 - 4 tbsp tamarind concentrate

-- Heat up the pan.
+- Heat the pan.
 Pour the oil.
 Add the blended ingredients.

 - Stir in until fragrant, about 1 or 2 minutes.

 - Mix in the cili boh.
-Let it cook for 10 minutes and occasionally stirring.
+Let it cook for 10 minutes and stir occasionally.

 - Let it simmer until the sauce is thick.
 Around 5 minutes.